Term Insurance Policy for ₹18/day*

 Pure and Straightforward Plan

 Purely designed to offer a payout to nominees in your absence during the term.
-Unlike whole life insurance, it does not accumulate cash value over time.
+It doesn't grow money over time like whole life insurance.

 Instant_cash.svg